4. Observing learning

 How do you pay attention to body language, what are the harbingers of a disturbance?
 If you see any of these harbingers, you reinforce positive behaviour:

-• Gestures that are too large
+• too large Gestures

 • Laughing at each other or laughing to loud